 Many states offer specialized Veteran Treatments Courts (VTC) that target addressing the root cause of criminal behavior through specialized treatment and support.
 Getting a case moved to VTC is accomplished through a court order from the judge overseeing the case.

 In VTC, veterans get professional treatment designed to address their needs.
 VTC treatment programs typically involve meeting regularly with the judicial officer, treatment providers, support teams, mentors and other veterans facing similar challenges.

 Ways to Fight DUI Charges

-Dealing with DUI penalties including fines, license suspensions, and even jail time can be very stressful.
+Dealing with DUI penalties including fines, license suspensions, traffic school, and even jail time can be very stressful.
 This is especially true for veterans who feel they were incorrectly charged for DUI.

 According to Tsion Chudnovsky, an Orange County criminal defense attorney, “there are many ways that law enforcement can make mistakes when arresting someone for driving under the influence.”
 Her law firm, Chudnovsky Law, regularly identifies innocent medical conditions, dietary, procedure errors, and equipment calibration issues that cause false positive blood alcohol (BAC) test results.